julienvankrinkelen/PRO3600_Reversi/README.md

 A --> C
 ```
 Each part will also be improved in order to be more efficient and easier to use.

+01/09/2023 DISCLAIMER :
+I, Julien Vankrinkelen, needed to change my commit email address for every commit on this project.
+Instead of using "julien.vankrinkelen@telecom-sudparis.eu", I used "julienvankrinkelen@telecom-sudparis.eu", I basically dropped the "."
+As a consequence, none of my contributions were showing under my name.
+I used git rebase to change every single one of my commit with the right email address.
+This is why the timestamps of almost every commit have been resetted to the day I did this modification.
+The project was closed a year ago, so the commit timestamps don't really matter much now.
+If I have time, one day, I will fix this issue byt applying the timestamps registered in the previous commit.